Webb Telescope Shows the Dark Side of the Pillars of Creation

 The mid-infrared perspective of the pillars of creation will allow researchers to better understand the process of star formation over millions of years in this stellar nursery.

 Other telescopes, such as the Spitzer Space Telescope, have observed plumes at different wavelengths.
-Each new look at the iconic landscape reveals new aspects, more details, and accurate measurements of the gas, dust, and stars within, providing a better understanding of this impressive region.
+Each new look at the iconic landscape reveals new aspects, more detail, and precise measurements of the gas, dust, and stars within, providing a better understanding of this fascinating region.

 “Proud web fanatic.
 Subtly charming twitter geek.
 Reader.
 Internet trailblazer.
 Music buff.”